TUYA LAWSUIT ALERT: Levi & Korsinsky Notifies Tuya Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

 NEW YORK, Sept.
-1, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Tuya Inc. ("Tuya" or the "Company") (NYSE: TUYA) of a class action securities lawsuit.
+8, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Tuya Inc. ("Tuya" or the "Company") ( NYSE: TUYA) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Tuya investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons or entities who purchased Tuya American Depositary Shares in or traceable to the Company's March 2021 initial public offering.
 Follow the link below to get more information and be contacted by a member of our team: